christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

   Aliases: Mark Antony (Marcus Antonius = Mar (Phoenician "lord") + Anton (from Antaeus, giant son of Gaia)), King Herod (Heru (Horus) + Ud (divine) = Herud -> Herod.
 "The Divine Horus".
 The "Slaughter of the Innocents" is a mythological trope attached to the birth of every Horus-figure who must overcome a threat (against Set).
 It is not history; it is theological propaganda asserting Herod's/Mark Antony's legitimacy as the living god-king against the resurrected one.
 This is also attached to the Indian god Krishna (against Kamsa)), Polemon Pythodoros, King of Pontus, prince of Pontus  (Polemos -> Ptolemy) aka Pharnaces II ("Pharao-Nikes", or "Victorious Pharaoh"), Tiberius Claudius Nero, Phraates IV of Parthia (Per-aa or Per-Nesu is a corruption of Pharaoh).
 Ariarathes IX (Arya-Ratha".
 Sanskrit:"Noble Charioteer") Eusebes Philopator, King of Cappadocia.
 Was he also Ptolemy X Alexander I aka Simon Boethus aka Simon Magus?
   - Spouse: Wife/sister: Laodice (in Pontus) = Cleopatra V Tryphaena (in Egypt)
   - Children:
-    - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus
+    - Cleopatra VII Thea Philopator aka Dynamis, queen of Bosphorus, Cleopatra of Pontus, Pythodorida, queen of Pontus.
     - Ptolemy XIII Theos Philopator aka Gaius Octavius (Emperor Augustus).
 Aliases: Polemon I of Pontus.
 Gaius Julius Sohaemus of Emesa.
 Rhoemetalces I (a classic Thracian royal name, linking to the "Rome" = "Ruma" etymology.
 Rhoemetalces = "king of Rhome", or "king of Rome" in ancient Thracian), king of Bosphorus.
 Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros was married to Pythodoris I (Cleopatra).
 Polemon I of Pontus was married to Dynamis (Cleopatra).
 Cleopatra was married to her brother Ptolemy XIII Theos Philopator who was born at the same time as Augustus.
 He was her brother husband.
 Asander was also married to Pythodoris I and Dynamis proving these were Cleopatra's aliases.

 - Julius Caesar = Asander, King of Bosporus aka Ptolemy of Cyprus (brother of Ptolemy XII Auletes and husband of "Mithridates") aka Mithridates Chrestus, King of Pontus VI (brother of Mithridates VI, king of Pontus).